MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

 ---
-title: Add organization users for Azure DevOps Services
+title: Add organization users for Azure DevOps
-description: How to add users for an Azure DevOps Services organization or project ms.prod: devops ms.topic: conceptual ms.technology: devops-accounts
+description: How to add users for an Azure DevOps organization or project ms.prod: devops ms.topic: conceptual ms.technology: devops-accounts